- What happens after treatment for retinoblastoma?

+After treatment for retinoblastoma, the main concerns for most families are the short- and long-term effects of the tumor and its treatment, and concerns about the cancer coming back.
 It is certainly normal to want to put the tumor and its treatment behind you and to get back to a life that doesn’t revolve around cancer.
 But it’s important to realize that follow-up care is a central part of this process that offers your child the best chance for recovery and long-term survival.

 Once treatment is finished, the health care team will discuss a follow-up schedule with you, including which tests should be done and how often.
 It is very important to go to all follow-up appointments.
 Follow-up is needed to check for cancer recurrence, as well as possible side effects of certain treatments.
-Doctor visits and tests are done more frequently at first.
+Doctor visits and tests are done more often at first.
 If nothing abnormal is found, the time between tests can then be extended.

-If a child with retinoblastoma in only one eye has been treated by enucleation (removal of the eye), regular exams are needed to look for tumor recurrence, spread, or any growth irregularities related to surgery.
+If a child with retinoblastoma in only one eye has been treated by enucleation (removal of the eye), regular exams are needed to look for tumor recurrence, spread, or any growth problems related to the surgery.
 It is also important to have the remaining eye checked regularly so that if a second retinoblastoma develops later on it can be found and treated as early as possible.

-It is important for you to report any new symptoms your child is having, such as pain or vision problems, to your doctor right away, since they could be an early warning of cancer coming back or long-term side effects of treatment.
+It is important for you to report any new symptoms your child is having, such as pain or vision problems, to your doctor right away, since they could be an early sign of cancer coming back or long-term side effects of treatment.

 Last Medical Review: 12/05/2013

-Last Revised: 08/06/2012
+Last Revised: 12/05/2013